thojmr/PregnancyPlus/README.md

     - Blendshapes are predefined mesh transitions that could be tied to the sliders in the same way.
 However blend shapes depend on the base mesh having the same number of verticies as the original mesh it was created on.
 Because this game relies heavily on Uncensor bodies and a wide verity of clothing, two meshed rarley have the same number of verticies, which limits where you can use pre made blend shapes.
 Instead this plugin calculates the desired mesh position on the fly when sliders are changed, which doesn't depend on two meshes having the same vertex count/position.

 ## Some TODO items that may or mat not be implemented in the future (depending on interest)
--  Make accessories move along with the belly to prevent clipping
 -  Fix clothing flattening at the largest belly sizes (Has been improved already)
 -  There are certain clothing items that do not work in the current state.
 Specifically any mesh marked as isReadable = true will not be editable.